PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 Custom CSS code (if used, not mandatory).

 <GradingGuideline
-	gradeU="The HTML style attribute is used."
-	grade3="The HTML style element and the HTML link element are used appropriately." grade4="CSS selectors are used appropriately (for example id VS class, combining selectors, etc.)." grade5="Not applicable."
+	gradeU="The HTML style attribute is used when not needed." grade3="The HTML style element and the HTML link element are used appropriately." grade4="CSS selectors are used appropriately (for example id VS class, combining selectors, etc.)." grade5="Not applicable."